cunybpl/nycet_pnp/src/content/measurement_techniques/true-rms-power.md

 </div>

-{{< admonition type="note" message="Please note that loggers will require setup with a computer or phone using the manufacturer’s proprietary software prior to installation and measurement logging and that older loggers will require the use of a cable to connect to a computer.
-Refer to the measurement equipment’s user manual for a detailed description of setup requirements." >}}
+{{< admonition type="note" >}}

-{{< admonition type="warning" message="Please note that loggers will require setup with a computer or phone using the manufacturer’s proprietary software prior to installation and measurement logging and that older loggers will require the use of a cable to connect to a computer.
-Refer to the measurement equipment’s user manual for a detailed description of setup requirements." >}}
+Please note that loggers will require setup with a computer or phone using the manufacturer’s proprietary software prior to installation and measurement logging and that older loggers will require the use of a cable to connect to a computer.
+Refer to the measurement equipment’s user manual for a detailed description of setup requirements.

-{{< admonition type="tip" message="Some kind of tip in this message box" >}}
+{{< /admonition >}}

 ## Measurement Steps